benmesander/rvint/README.md

 #### gcd

-Computes gcd(u,v).
+Computes greatest common divisor of two numbers, gcd(u,v).
 Can take advantage of M and Zbb extensions.
 With M extension it uses Euclid's algorithm.
-If M is not present, it computes The gcd via Stein's algorithm.
+If M is not present, it computes the gcd via Stein's algorithm.
 O(log n).
 RV32E/RV32I/RV64I

 Average cycle counts